vanzin/jEdit/README.SRC.txt

   - Apache Ant.
 I use version 1.6.5; older versions might or might not work.
 Get it from <http://ant.apache.org>.
+  - The Ant Optional package.
+This is included in the download from ants website, but not in some default installs on various *nix systems.
+    There you should get the ant-optional package through your package management system.
   - Configure the build.properties file with your local paths.

  For building jEdit, the API documentation or any of the